-will be permitted to charge at a level up to five percent (5%) above the approved individual unit rates without penalty.
-This limit may be extended to ten percent (10%) at the discretion of the HSCRC staff if the Hospital presents satisfactory evidence that it would not otherwise be able to achieve its approved total revenue for the Rate Year.
+Each Hospital will be expected to monitor and adjust its unit charges on an ongoing basis to ensure that it operates within the Annual Regulated GBR Revenue that is approved by the HSCRC under the GBR model and the revenue constraints that are applicable to its services that are regulated by the HSCRC and not covered by the GBR model.
+In order to facilitate each Hospital's compliance with these revenue constraints, the HSCRC will relax the unit rate compliance corridors that it generally applies to hospitals (and particular revenues) that are not governed by the GBR model.
+Specifically, each of the Hospitals will be permitted to charge at a level up to five percent (5%) above the approved individual unit rates without penalty.
+This limit may be extended to ten percent (10%) at the discretion of the HSCRC staff if the Hospital System, on behalf of the Hospitals, presents satisfactory evidence that the Hospital would not otherwise be able to achieve its approved total revenue for the Rate Year.
 Similarly, the Hospital will be permitted to charge at a level up to five percent (5%) below the approved individual unit rates without penalty if it needs to lower its charges to meet its revenue constraints.
-This limit may be extended to ten percent (10%) at the discretion of the HSCRC staff if the Hospital presents satisfactory evidence that it needs this additional flexibility to meet its revenue constraints for the Rate Year.
-The Hospital will generally need to spread rate adjustments across all centers, avoiding adjustments concentrated in a few rate centers, unless it has received approval from HSCRC staff for an alternative approach.
-Charges beyond the corridors shall be subject to penalties as specified in HSCRC regulations.
+This limit may be extended to ten percent (10%) at the discretion of the HSCRC staff if the Hospital System, on behalf of a Hospital, presents satisfactory evidence that the Hospital needs this additional flexibility to meet its revenue constraints for the Rate Year.
+Each Hospital will generally need to spread rate adjustments across all centers, avoiding adjustments concentrated in a few rate centers, unless it has received approval from HSCRC staff for an alternative approach.
+Charges beyond the corridors shall be subject to penalties as specified in HSCRC regulations in COMAR 10.37.03.05.